Ocean Thermal Energy Conversion (OTEC)

 Mini OTEC

 In 1979 Makai engineered several portions of the Mini-OTEC project under contract to Dillingham Corp.
-This was a full OTEC system demonstration.
+This was a full system demonstration.

 More Info